themanyone/caption_anything/README.md

 ## Requirements

+Skip down to **generate captions via the network** if you want to use accelerated whisper.cpp.

-Set up your virtual environment and install the requirements.
-The following is not tested or guaranteed to work yet.
-You might need to edit the requirements for your setup.
+Set up your virtual environment and prepare some requirements for Whisper-JAX.

 ```
 # activate conda or venv
 python3 -m venv .venv